Variational Inference as an alternative to MCMC for parameter estimation and model selection: Introduction

+For the purpose of computing Bayesian evidence, needed for model comparison, ~\citep{Bernardo03thevariational} have compared Variational Bayes and Annealed importance sampling (AIS)~\citep{neal2001} for the task of evidence estimation and posterior evaluation.
+Their results show that Variational Bayes is about 100 times faster when compared to AIS without any significant loss in accuracy.

+In this work, we shall explain how a particular adaptation of variational inference (dubbed ADVI) can supersede Monte Carlo techniques such as MCMC and nested sampling for parameter estimation and Bayesian model comparison and apply these techniques to five different problems in astrophysics and compare the results to Monte Carlo methods.
 The outline of this paper is as follows.
-In Section ~\ref{secVI}, we present a brief overview of Variational Inference and our implementation of it.
-In Sect.~\ref{sec:advi}, we discuss a specific implementation of Variational Inference called Automatic Differentiation Variational Inference.
-In Section~\ref{sec:param}, we explain how Variational Inference can be used for parameter estimation and model comparison.
-Application to ancillary problems in astronomy are outlined in Sect.~\ref{sec:examples}.
-We conclude in Sect.~\ref{sec:conclusions}.
-For some of the applications, we also provide code snippets to help the reader run Variational Inference on their favorite problem.
-The code for all the analysis in this manuscript can also be found on a github link provided at the end of this manuscript.
+In section ~\ref{sec:bayes_mcmc}, we introduce the idea of Bayesian modeling and provide an introduction to MCMC.
+In section ~\ref{sec:secVI}, we present an overview of the variational inference method.
+In section~\ref{sec:advi}, we discuss a specific implementation of variational inference called Automatic differentiation variational inference (ADVI).
+In section~\ref{sec:param}, we explain how variational inference can be used for parameter estimation and model comparison.
+Applications to ancillary problems in astronomy are outlined in section~\ref{sec:examples}.
+We conclude in section~\ref{sec:conclusions}.
+The code for all the analyses in this manuscript can also be found on a github link provided at the end of this manuscript.